 The heart of Abrazo Style is the amazing collection of artisans who weave, embroider, and sew our products.
-Below is a collection of photos from Oaxaca and Chiapas that introduces some of the people who create the beautiful, handcrafted, fairly traded products we offer.
+Below is a collection of photos from Oaxaca and Chiapas that introduces some of the people who create the beautiful, handcrafted, fair trade verified products we offer.
 Stay tuned as we add more images and stories.

 Carmen and her husband José collaborate with Abrazo to create virtually all of our hand woven products.
 She comes from a long line of weavers in Mitla, Oaxaca.
 It is relatively rare for women to weave on the pedal loom due to its physicality.
 Here she is weaving our Carmen scarf.